sverweij/mscgen_js/src/bower/README.md

   - support for other sequence chart languages
   - the `<mscgen>` tag
   - error handling
-  - using mscgen_js in confluence
+  - using mscgen_js in Atlassian Confluence
 - http://www.mcternan.me.uk/mscgen
 - The [mscgen_js tutorial ](https://sverweij.github.io/mscgen_js/tutorial.html) describes the features of the sequence charts languages `msgenny` and the more advanced `mscgen` and `xù`
-  - asdf
-  -
 - mscgen_js [github repo](https://github.com/sverweij/mscgen_js)
-- On line [interpreter](https://sverweij.github.io/mscgen_js) for live editing sequence charts.
+- On line [interpreter](https://sverweij.github.io/mscgen_js) for live editing sequence charts in mscgen (or the other dialects).
-  -

-## License
-GPLv3 + exception
 ## mscgen_js and the mscgen standard
 mscgen_js was made to go both ways: